TitzMite/SAT_computations/experiments.md

 \beta=\sum_{b\in B}b.
 $$

-After recovering the supports from the satisfying assignment, the program computes their product directly in the group algebra over $\mathbb F_2$ and verifies that
+After recovering the support $A$ from the satisfying assignment and obtaining $B$ by applying $\tau$ elementwise, the program computes their product directly in the group algebra over $\mathbb F_2$ and verifies that

 $$
 \alpha\beta=1.